 The buttonhole foot itself is plastic and a lot more cheaply made than the foot for my 40-year-old Singer sewing machine, but it functions well enough.

-You’ll place the button in the back of the foot, and the sewing machine will automatically size the buttonhole.
-You need to set the stitch length between 0 and 1, crank up the stitch width to 6, and set the stitch itself to the buttonhole.
+You also need to set the stitch length between 0 and 1, crank up the stitch width to 6, and set the stitch itself to the buttonhole.
 You also have to pull down the buttonhole lever AND push it back for it to make buttonholes correctly.

 Quilting with the Singer 4452

 The Singer 4452 is a great sewing machine for sewing bulky quilts!
 Here are a couple of perks.

 - It includes an even feed (walking) foot and a quilt guide.